 - Bone grafting (if needed) $450-1,250

 Please note that these prices are national average and do not reflect our fees here at America’s First Dental Implant Centers.
 We provide all-inclusive upfront pricing.
-Our all-in pricing for single dental implants is typically 20-40% cheaper than that of competitors; our all-on-4 dental implants are backed by our lowest price guarantee.
+Our all-in pricing for single dental implants is typically 20-40% cheaper than that of competitors; our 4-on-1 full arch dental implants are backed by our lowest price guarantee.

 Where Does the $399 Number Come From?